- University of Yaounde I, Cameroon, Africa

 Dr. Dsamou earned a medical degree from the University of Yaounde I in Cameroon, Africa.
 While in Africa, Dr. Dsamou worked as a general practitioner in charge of preventative medicine in an outpatient clinic, and also worked at an obstetrics –gynecology and pediatrics hospital in Cameroon.

 After coming to the U.S., Dr. Dsamou completed an internship at University Specialty Hospital in Baltimore.
-She then went on to complete an internal medicine residency at Maricopa Integrated Health System in Phoenix, Arizona.
+She then went on to complete an internal medicine residency at Maricopa Integrated Health System in Phoenix.
 She is also a member of many societies and committees, including: Maricopa County Medical Society, America College of Physicians, American Medical Association and Cameroon Medical Doctors Association.

 Dr. Dsamou believes in CTCA’s philosophy that every patient should be treated as a loved one.